makersacademy/chitter-challenge/design/comments_repo.md

-# Peep Model and Repository Classes Design Recipe
+# Comment Model and Repository Classes Design Recipe

 ## 1. Design and create the Table